 . . . . .

 Hi, it’s Jill from Snugglebug University.
-Today I’m going to show you how to a unicorn pillow!
+Today I’m going to show you how to an easy unicorn pillow!

 Are your kids unicorn obsessed these days?
 Mine sure are.
 We even had to make my daughter into a unicorn for crazy hair day at school a couple of months ago.
 We made her a unicorn headband and she LOVED it!